markmbadham/pg_admin_course/notes.md

 ## Administration Tools
 ### psql

- - Commandline interface
+ - Useful with- command-line interface
+- included in all distributions
+- more detail: pg 276
+- can import and export CSV files
- - can output HTML
+- can generate HTML output
- - Useful with ssh
+- powerful tool for expert users ssh

 --